|

 available in bowls.
 Even puppies are free fed from the time

-they are old enough to get themselves to the bowl.
+old enough to get themselves to the bowl.
 Usually

 it's because there is a bowl near by for mom and the puppies have